T-Reccss/app_dev/README.md

 # My Favorite Series: Loki

-Breaking Bad is an American television series that follows the transformation of Walter White from a high school chemistry teacher to a ruthless methamphetamine manufacturer.
-Here are some key points about the series:
+Loki is an American television series that follows Loki and his friends in a amazing stories

 - **Characters:**
   - Loki